-The average American single-person household spends around $4,000 a year on groceries.
+Did you know the average American single-person household spends around $4,000 a year on groceries.
 That equates to roughly $333 a month or $77 a week.
-It’s no wonder that groceries and food are often the biggest expense after rent.
+It’s no wonder that groceries and food are often the biggest expense after rent!

 Learning how to manage food costs is a great way to save extra money – money that can be used to pay off debt or increase your emergency savings fund.
 Here are some tips for saving money on groceries.

 1. Meal plan and prep.

 Meal planning and prepping is simply sitting down to plan out your meals for the week.
 It’s your menu for breakfast, lunch, and dinner.
 It’s where the savings begin.
 First, look at what you already have in your fridge, pantry, and freezer.
 Then, look at your store’s sales.
 Are there any meals you can make based on what you already have and what’s on sale?
 Are there meals you can make that only require you to buy a few ingredients?
 If so, plan your weekly menu around these and make your shopping list.

 The only one who can control your food spending is you.
 It can be very tempting to throw items in your cart because they’re on sale.
 But, if it’s not on your list, don’t buy it.
 Those impulse buys add up to your overall bill at the end.
 It’s one surefire way to spend more than you plan.

 Fresh fruits and vegetables are important for a healthy diet.
 But, they can get expensive.
 An easy way to save on fruits and vegetables is to buy produce that’s “in season.”
 That means buying produce at the time of year when it’s harvested.
 In-season produce is often cheaper because it doesn’t require special growing conditions or storage.